Use MySQL Relational Databases on Ubuntu 8.04 (Hardy)

 This guide has been deprecated and is no longer being maintained.

 MySQL is a popular database management system, used as the data storage provider for thousands of web and server applications.
-This guide will help beginners get started with MySQL on an Ubuntu Hardy Linux VPS.
+This guide will help beginners get started with MySQL on an Ubuntu Hardy Linode.
 For purposes of this tutorial, we’ll assume you’ve followed the steps outlined in our getting started guide, that your system is up to date, and that you’ve logged into your Linode as root via SSH.
 If you’re performing these steps as a standard user with sudo privileges, remember to prepend “sudo” to the commands shown below.

 Make sure your package repositories and installed programs are up to date by issuing the following commands:

 apt-get update apt-get upgrade --show-upgraded